stgloorious/simple-battery-log/README.md

 ![Discharge plot](/plot1.png)

 ## Setup
 I have not tested this on any other machine than my Thinkpad laptop.
-They may very well be differences in how the battery information is stored on your machine, so you will have to adjust for that.
+Likely there will be differences in how the battery information is stored on your machine, so you will have to adjust for that.
 Make sure `/sys/class/power_supply/BAT0` exists and `energy_now` and  `status` are in the same format as the example below.